sdc-china/IDA-doc/_posts/2018-03-17-test-write-java-command.md

 	    return valid;
 	  }
 	```
 4. By overriding the **parseArgs** method, you could read the inputs from a **Map** object and assign the value to the pre-defined private variables.
-You could also add your own validation logic in the method, and it will be returned as  **false** if the arguments is invalid.
+You could also add your own validation logic in the method, and it will be returned as **false** if the arguments are invalid.

 5. By overriding the **execute** method, you could add your own execution content.
-An example of **execute** method as below:
+An example of the **execute** method is as follows:

 	```
 	  @Override
 	  public Map<String, Object> execute(Map<String, Object> args) throws Exception {
 	    if (!parseArgs(args)) {
-	      logger.error("Can not execute MyJavaCommand due to invalid args {}", args);
+	      logger.error("Cannot execute MyJavaCommand due to invalid args {}", args);
 	      this.assertFail("Args invalid", false);
 	    }

-	    // The driver object can handle the Browser UI, eg: open a url this.driver.open("about:blank");
+	    // The driver object can handle the Browser UI, e.g., open a URL this.driver.open("about:blank");

 	    // Invoke BAW Server REST API.
 	    TeamworksAPI client = getTeamworksAPI();
 	    client.getSystemDetails();

-	    // Put variable into context, so that the variable can be used in other commands.
+	    // Put a variable into the context, so that the variable can be used in other commands.
 	    // We need to use the variable by the format ${context.JAVA_COMMAND_VARIABLE}
 	    this.result.put("JAVA_COMMAND_VARIABLE", this.value);
 	    // Log